DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 You can still apply for a tuition fee and a maintenance loan if you already have a student loan, and regardless of whether you get a teaching bursary or scholarship.

 You will only have to make loan repayments once you’re earning.
-Your repayments will not increase if you already have a student loan and take an additional loan for teacher training.

 $student-finance-calculator$